-I wrote a book with Manning Publications!
-I'm happy to announce that "Machine Learning for Drug Discovery" is now available via Manning's Early Access Program (MEAP)!
+Check out my book with Manning Publications!
+"Machine Learning for Drug Discovery" is available via Manning's Early Access Program (MEAP)!
 Check it out here and use code "au35fly" for a 35% discount!
-Feel free to browse (or contribute) to the official code repository, though keep in mind that significant development is still underway!
-Happy learning!
+Feel free to browse (or contribute) to the official code repository!
+I've recently released chapter 10 on "Generative Models for De Novo Design" -- happy learning!

 Most recent publications on Google Scholar.